 Providing a mechanism for catching all possible exceptions (for example, a ‘catch-all’ handler).

-Fully define the behaviour of the program when encountering an unhandled exception, see 6.51 Pre-processor directives [NMP].
+Fully defining the behaviour of the program when encountering an unhandled exception, see 6.51 Pre-processor directives [NMP].

+6.51 Pre-processor directives

 6.51.1 Description of application vulnerability

 Pre-processor replacements happen before any source code syntax check, therefore there is no type checking – this is especially important in function-like macro parameters.